-Most service providers are aware of the importance of service-level agreements (SLA) with their clients and business partners.
-Therefore, at the start of every product or service offering, making a service-level agreement is an essential procedure.
-In this guide, I’ll take you through:
+Most service providers are aware of the importance of service level agreements (SLAs) with their clients and business partners.
+A service level agreement is essential at the start of every product or service offering.
+In this guide, I’ll take you through the following:

 - Steps to implementing SLAs for customer support

 This type of agreement specifies the precise services a client can expect from a company upon purchasing its product or service.
 The contract can include the delivery time for products, procedures for reporting problems, and the response and resolution times for support requests.
 It also usually includes consequences for breaching the agreement.
 SLAs protect the interests of both the business and customers by outlining procedures and expectations.

 Learn more about the service level agreement through this article.